-Steve Shussett is a spiritual director, retreat leader, and writer for a variety of publications.
-He teaches at Kairos: School of Spiritual Formation in the Spiritual Direction Training Program, and has taught in the the Formative Spirituality Program at Moravian Theological Seminary, Bethlehem PA.
+Steve Shussett is a pastor, spiritual director, retreat leader, and writer for a variety of publications.
+He has taught future spiritual directors at Kairos: School of Spiritual Formation, and in the the Formative Spirituality Program at Moravian Theological Seminary, Bethlehem PA.

 While he is a Minister of Word and Sacrament in the Presbyterian Church (U.S.A.), his perspective is both ecumenical and interfaith.
-As such, he has been a spiritual director for people of diverse theological positions, and most recently was pastor of St. Paul's Lutheran Church in Allentown PA, an inner city congregation actively engaged in ministry to the homeless.
-He has also been a pastor to Presbyterian churches in Buchanan, Virginia and Frostburg, Maryland.
+As such, he has been a spiritual director for people of diverse theological positions, and most recently has pastored two Lutheran (ELCA) churches.
+He has also been a PCUSA middle judicatory leader in eastern Pennsylvania, and pastor to Presbyterian churches in Buchanan, Virginia and Frostburg, Maryland.

-Prior to St. Paul's, Steve served as Teaching (Executive) Presbyter and Stated Clerk of Lehigh Presbytery, and as Associate for Spiritual Formation for the national office of the Presbyterian Church (U.S.A).
+Prior to moving to eastern Pennsylvania, he served as Associate for Spiritual Formation for the national office of the Presbyterian Church (U.S.A).

 Doctor of Ministry in Christian Spirituality -